 Sometimes, patients have intrinsic stains or stains caused within the tooth.
 Intrinsic stains may be caused by wear or injury to one or more teeth.
 Tooth wear and dental injuries expose the dark underlayer beneath the tooth enamel.
 This underlayer, called dentin, cannot be brightened with professional whitening treatment.

-However, we can cover these stains with porcelain veneers, tooth bonding, or dental crowns.
+We can cover these stains with porcelain veneers, tooth bonding, or dental crowns.
 Veneers are shells that cover the front of the teeth.
 Dental bonding uses a biocompatible material cured to the enamel.
 Tooth crowns fully cover teeth like a cap and benefit patients with severe tooth wear or damage.

 Contact Our Dental Office

 Do you want to whiten your smile?
-Call Dr. Bellisario for treatment today at (610) 839-8967.
+Call Dr. Bellisario for teeth whitening treatment in Ardmore, PA, today at (610) 839-8967.
 Feel free to request a dental appointment with our dental team online.
-Please ask us any questions about whitening treatment; we will be happy to help!
+Please ask us any questions about whitening treatment.
+We’ll be happy to help!